All Episodes

 I appreciate it.

-So please, just two quick requests if you would.
+So please, just two quick requests, if you would.

-Would you please ask them which of the tens, which of the hundreds, and which of the more than a thousand affidavits which were signed by American whistleblowers or lying?
+You know, when these people come out with the narrative that, you know, you lied, they lied, Trump lied, would you please ask them which of the tens, which of the hundreds, and which of the more than a thousand affidavits which are signed by American whistleblowers are lying?

 Was that the lie?

-Was it the American?
+Was it the American people?

-Listen, let me let me stop you right here.
+Let me stop you right here.

 They don't care what people had to say.